compodoc/compodoc/README.md

-  --hideGenerator           Do not print the Compodoc link at the bottom of the page --disableSourceCode       Do not add source code tab --disableGraph            Disable rendering of the dependency graph
+  --hideGenerator           Do not print the Compodoc link at the bottom of the page --disableSourceCode       Do not add source code tab --disableGraph            Disable rendering of the dependency graph --disableCoverage         Do not add the documentation coverage report
 ```

 ### Local installation